Domestic Violence Counselor

 For example, the 40-hour training at Laura’s House meets the state requirements to pursue volunteer or employment opportunities working with survivors of domestic abuse.
 A certificate such as this provides a working knowledge of the fundamentals of domestic violence and intimate partner violence, familiarizes the students with resources and procedures, and provides a framework for helping victims improve their situations.

 Many master’s programs offer a master of arts or master of science in clinical mental health counseling, with specializations available.
 For instance, Walden University offers an online master of science in clinical mental health counseling.
-CACREP accredits Walden’s online learning program and has five diverse specializations to choose from:
+Walden’s online learning program is accredited by CACREP and has five diverse specializations to choose from:

 • Addiction counseling